Vicomtech/DMD-Driver-Monitoring-Dataset/annotation-tool/README.md

 - **How can I change the labels name?**

 The number of labels per level and their names are specified at the [config file](../annotation-tool/config_distraction.json).
 You can change them there and restart the tool.
 You can also add more labels.
 If you delete labels, some problems of compatibility might appear.
+You can create your own config file and define your levels and labels of annotation.

 - **What if I forgot to save?**